-New Zealand’s economy has seen the longest period of sustained growth since the 1960s, according to comments made by Prime Minister, Bill English.
+New Zealand’s economy has seen the longest period of sustained growth since the 1960s.
 Economic growth is outstripping our neighbours across the Tasman and interest rates on home loans are low.
 While everything looks rosy right now, for home owners servicing a mortgage, this isn’t a time to be complacent as all indicators point to rate rises sometime in the near future.
 Here’s our guide to best prepare yourself for when those rates finally do head up.

 It’s time to prepare for rising interest rates